Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 5.2.2 =
+* Improvement: change text about Google Analytics for a more broader application

 = 5.2.1 =
 * Improvement: changed text on security headers feedback